Citralyn/Citralyn/README.md

 ## 🐰📚 About Me 📚🐰
-- I’m a 3rd year Computer Science student at UC Irvine, currently interested in full stack web development and system administration.
+- I’m a 3rd year Computer Science student at UC Irvine, currently interested in full stack web development and systems engineering.
 - I love developing easy-to-read documentation and clean, functional code.
-Communication is essential in being a good software engineer!
+Communication is essential to being a good software engineer!
 ---

 <p>